netdata/learn/docs/cloud/manage/sign-in.md

 Relax!
 Sign in and we will create one for you!

-After your account is created and you sign in to Netdata Cloud, you first are asked to agree to Netdata Cloud's [Privacy Policy](https://www.netdata.cloud/privacy/) and [Terms of Use](https://www.netdata.cloud/terms/).
+After your account is created and you sign in to Netdata, you first are asked to agree to Netdata Cloud's [Privacy Policy](https://www.netdata.cloud/privacy/) and [Terms of Use](https://www.netdata.cloud/terms/).
 Once you agree with these you are directed through the Netdata Cloud onboarding process, which is explained in the [Netdata Cloud quickstart](/docs/cloud/get-started).